mother and son on rooftop

 Personal loans are typically unsecured loans (meaning you don’t have to pledge an asset to secure the loan) that provide you with money you then pay back in regular installments over the term of the loan.

-The first step is applying for a personal loan (more on that below).
 After loan approval, the lender typically deposits the loan proceeds directly into the borrower’s bank account.
+The process could be completed in anywhere from a day or two to a couple of weeks.

 Repaying a Personal Loan